Cerberus: Query-driven Scalable Vulnerability Detection in OAuth Service Provider Implementations: Overview

-When responding to an authorization request from a client, the authorization server passes the authorization code or tokens to the client application using a redirect URI, which describes the destination where the code or tokens are passed.
-The client application sets an allowlist of trusted URIs during the registration process to receive the OAuth tokens.
-However, while handling the authorization request, many authorization servers do not appropriately validate the value of the $redirect\_uri$ parameter, leading to the possibility of passing the tokens to a malicious URI under the attackers' control.
-In recent years, many attacks exploiting the redirect URI have been observed in the authorization service providers, including the popular ones like Microsoft~\cite{news-microsoft} and Twitter~\cite{twitter-attack}.
-Similar attacks have been observed in the open-source authorization servers, as they also utilize the OAuth protocol.
+\textbf{Vulnerable implementation.}~ The industry-standard authorization protocol of OAuth is well designed for access delegation, but a wrong implementation or incorrect usage can have a colossal impact.
+During the authorization process, client gets an access token with specific permissions to take actions on behalf of the user which can even be used to control user's account.
+When responding to an authorization request, the \oauthserver passes the authorization code or tokens to the client application using a redirect URI, which describes the destination where the code or tokens are passed.
+The client application sets an allowed list of trusted URIs to receive the OAuth tokens during the registration process.
+However, many OAuth servers do not appropriately validate redirect URI, leading to the possibility of passing the tokens to a malicious URI under the attackers' control.
+In recent years, many attacks exploiting the redirect URI have been observed in the OAuth servers, including the popular ones like Microsoft~\cite{news-microsoft} and Twitter~\cite{twitter-attack}.
+Similar attacks have been observed in the open-source OAuth servers, as they also utilize the same OAuth protocol.